-We promote work experience with companies such as Ernst Young and PwC – and several students have been successful in securing a placement in the past.
+We promote work experience with companies such as PwC – and several students have been successful in securing a placement in the past.
 Indeed, last year, 2 students were accepted on to a full apprenticeship scheme at a large, local insurance company.

 The qualifications are well-respected by industry and many professionals, already employed, study LIBF qualifications as part of their continued professional development.